 A possible solution for key issues 2b and 2c covering requirement REQ-CH_REQ-02, trigger setting for event based charging.

 Introduction of charging trigger profiles in the CTFs (e.g., AMF, SMSF) that can be changed by the CHF could solve this issue.
-This means that the CTF would inform the CHF which charging trigger profile was used for a specific chargeable event (it could also include the trigger settings) the CHF could then update this profile with the settings it would prefer.
+This means that the CTF would inform the CHF which charging trigger profile was used for a specific chargeable event (it could also include the trigger settings) the CHF could then update the trigger settings it would prefer.

 Figure 5.2.5.3-1: Post Event Charging